 Anthropology, Visuality and Film as public participation and social activism

 ” A Picture is worth more than 1000 words ” , it was reminded by Arthur Brisbane , guess when? , 100 years ago.
 Arthur Brisbane, one of the leading American publishers, referred at that time only to static images, graphic or photographic.
-He was not yet taking into account the impact of motion picture: the Film, of all categories.
+He was not yet taking into account the impact of motion picture: Film, of all genre and categories.

-The workshop includes 4 courses with relaxed tempo and intensive content :
+The workshop includes courses with relaxed tempo and intensive content :

 4 .
 Summary and Conclusions, discussion of participants’ practical work, support in professional directions concerning socio-visual area

 Each course will be accompanied by a personalized practical work that will be presented and put in relation with the works of the other colleagues.
-The course structure supports a better understanding of the socio-visual adventure that we live daily at an ever faster pace.
+The course structure supports a better understanding of the socio-visual adventure that we live every day at an ever faster pace.
 The workshop will examine particularly the areas of photography, videography and film , both in the sphere of non – fiction , as well as in relation to fiction’s creative horizons.
 Through referential concepts, stylistics and creations, we prospect strategies , rigors and ingenuities that fundamentally spiced visuality, one of the most effective creative processes of the contemporary society.

 Our socio -visual experiences and competences construct our world.
 They change us, as well as the ones with whom we interact.
 The chain reaction of visuality has a social impact that grows everyday more strongly.
 It is important what we look at.
 It is even more important how we look.
-And beyond our competences of thinking our socio-visual environment , it is important also what we do with these competences.
+And beyond our competences of critically thinking our socio-visual environment , it is important also what we do with these competences.
 Analytically, creatively and playfully.
-Together, conscious, participative, in the context of the society which we determine and which determines our lives.
+Together, conscious, participative, in the context of the society that we determine and that determines our lives.

 Application: details can be found here